KaMI-tools-project/KaMi-lib/README.md

          text_direction="horizontal-lr")
 ```

-### 3. Modulate scores with textual preprocessing
+### 3. Use text preprocessing to get different scores

-KaMI-lib provides the possibility to apply textual transformations (on the reference and the prediction) to allow a better understanding of the errors of the transcription model and to modulate the output HTR/OCR scores.
-By default none is applied.
+KaMI-lib provides the possibility to apply textual transformations on the ground truth and the prediction before evaluating them.
+By doing so, scores can change according to the performance of the model used.
+This functionality allows a better made by the transdription model.
+For example, if removing all diacritics improves the scores, it probably means that the model is not good enough at transcribing them.

+By default no preprocessing is applied.

-This is possible through the `apply_transforms` parameter from `Kami()` class.
+To preprocess the ground truth and the prediction, you can use `apply_transforms` parameter from `Kami()` class.

 The `apply_transforms` parameter receives a character code corresponding to the transformations to be performed :